notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * 🔥 **FAIL** The following glyphs could not be attached to the dotted circle glyph:

+	- uni1CD6

+	- uni1CD0

-	- candrabindubeng
+	- uni1CD2

-	- viramabeng
+	- rvocalicvowelsignbeng

-	- uvowelsignbeng
+	- uni1CD8

 	- uni0952

-	- uni1CD8

-	- uni1CD0

 	- uni1CED

+	- uuvowelsignbeng

-	- uni1CD5
+	- viramabeng

 	- uni0951

-	- uuvowelsignbeng

 	- And 3 more.